SentinalMax/Alexs-Archive/Theology/Kalam Cosmological Argument.md

   - teleology
 ---
 ---
-The most prominent form of the argument, as defended by William Lane Craig, states the Kalam cosmological argument as the following [syllogism](https://en.wikipedia.org/wiki/Syllogism "Syllogism")
+The most prominent form of the argument, as defended by William Lane Craig, states the Kalam cosmological argument as the following [syllogism](https://en.wikipedia.org/wiki/Syllogism "Syllogism"):

 P1) Everything that begins to exist has a cause.
 P2) The [universe](https://en.wikipedia.org/wiki/Universe "Universe") began to exist.